Egypt prosecutors find gross negligence behind train crash | Business

 Egyptian prosecutors said Sunday they found that gross negligence by railway employees was behind a deadly train crash that caused public outcry across the country.
 Drugs were allegedly also involved.

-Prosecutors last month ordered the detention of eight railway employees, including two train drivers, their assistants, the head of traffic control in neighbouring Assiut province, and three traffic control guards.
+Prosecutors last month ordered the detention of eight railway employees, including two train drivers, their assistants, the head of traffic control in neighboring Assiut province, and three traffic control guards.

-The findings, announced Sunday in a detailed statement by the public prosecution, allege that a driver and his assistant had deactivated the automatic train control system (ATC) before the collision.
-The ATC system is a mechanism that guides trains' safe operation and involves a speed control.
+The findings, announced Sunday in a detailed statement by the public prosecution, alleging that a driver and his assistant had deactivated the automatic train control system (ATC) before the collision.
+The ATC system is a mechanism that guides trains' safe operation and involves speed control.

 Train wrecks and mishaps are common in Egypt, where the railway system has a history of badly maintained equipment and mismanagement.
 Hundreds of train accidents are reported every year.
 In February 2019 an unmanned locomotive slammed into a barrier inside Cairo's main Ramses railway station, causing a huge explosion and a fire.
 That crash prompted the then-transportation minister to resign.